Rules and Process for Obtaining and Fighting a VPO

 How to Beat a VPO in Oklahoma

-The petitioner can win at the VPO hearing if they put on enough evidence to make the court believe that a final protective order should be in effect.
-The defendant can win at the hearing if the petitioner does not put on enough evidence to have the court believe that a protective order should be in effect.
+The petitioner can win at the VPO hearing if they provide enough evidence to make the court believe that a final protective order should be in effect.
+The defendant can win at the hearing if the petitioner does not put enough evidence to have the court believe that a protective order should be in effect.
 If the parties show up to the hearing and the petitioner states that he or she wants the VPO dropped, then the judge will dismiss the VPO.
 A VPO can also get dismissed if the petitioner does not show up.

 Do not take any action that prevents another party from showing up in court.
 Don’t threaten or a harass witness with the intent to prevent them from testifying.
 Doing any of these things will hurt your case and potentially subject you to criminal liability.